Table of Contents

 A good breakeven occupancy is anywhere from 62% to 85%.
 For simple math, this means that on a 100-unit apartment community, you could, on average have anywhere from 15-38 units vacant before you hit negative cash flow.

 Finding a deal in this day and age with a breakeven occupancy on the lower end of that range is very difficult to find.
 This is of course, due to apartment values being very strong, making it much more challenging to create this kind of scenario.
 That being said, the more you’re able to add value to the tenant base, increase rents, lower delinquencies, and optimize expenses, the closer you’ll get to a lower breakeven occupancy.
+Just remember the band assumes a clean read on how occupancy is calculated in real estate since physical, economic, and leased each yield a different percentage.

 Frequently Asked Questions About The Breakeven Occupancy Formula